loveleif/backaboulder/content/en/courses.md

 Our kids courses during the spring of 2022 are held at wednesdays 1700-1830 and saturdays 0900-1030 and 1100-1230.
 The youth courses are held at wednesdays 1900-2030 and saturdays 1300-1430.

+## Easter climbing school

+During week 15 we will hold our appreciated climbing school with Erick Fonseca as instructor.
+It will take place Monday - Friday.
+There are three groups:

+10:00 - 11:30, 7-10 years old
+12:00 - 13:30, 7-10 years old
+14:00 - 15:30, 11-14 years old

+The price is 950 SEK, climbing shoes and chalk is included.
+Apply at kontakt@backaboulder.se

 ## Kids climbing

 The kids courses are fully booked for spring 2022.